-When two schedule blocks have recording periods that overlap, the overlapping recording periods are treated as a single recording period.
-Song Meter Mini 2 User Guide
+When two schedule blocks of the same MODEhave recording periods that overlap, the overlapping recording periods are treated as a single recording period.

-For example, if block 1 includes a recording period from 13:45 to 14:15, and block 2 includes a recording period from 14:00 to 15:00, the Song Meter Mini 2 will treat the time from 13:45 to 15:00 as one single recording period, only broken up according to the Maximum Recording Length (page 95) setting.
+For example, if block 1 includes a recording period from 13:45 to 14:15, and block 2 includes a recording period from 14:00 to 15:00, the Song Meter Mini Bat 2 will treat the time from 13:45 to 15:00 as one single recording period, only broken up according to the Maximum Recording Length (page 48) setting.